 Key technologies: SQL Server, SQL Server Integration Services (SSIS), MS Excel, MS Access, Tibco Spotfire, VBA

-Other noteworthy achievements include:
+Other noteworthy achievements included:

-- Created a database to retrieve data from multiple sources, used daily by a team of analysts to save them time and ensure forecasts are aligned and integrated with other parts of the business.
+- Created a database to retrieve data from multiple sources, used daily by a team of analysts to save them time and ensure forecasts were aligned and integrated with other parts of the business.

 - On my own initiative I made countless improvements to MS Excel & MS Access processes to increase robustness, usability and reliability.